undur/wonder-slim/README.md

 Yes.
 I now use Slim in all of my active projects instead of Project Wonder.
 It's very nice to have an understandable, easily modifiable and (comparably) small base of framework code with a limited set of dependencies.

 ### Can I use it?

 Sure.
 But be aware that the real question is probably "should I use it".
 I'm moving fast and breaking things at the moment and I'm not doing any releases, stable or otherwise.
 If there's interest in the project I might consider changing that.

+### How do I use it?

+Sure.
+But be aware that the real question is probably "should I use it".
+I'm moving fast and breaking things at the moment and I'm not doing any releases, stable or otherwise.
+If there's interest in the project I might consider changing that.